CaoAssignments/cse11-fa22-pa1-grade-calculator-starter/README.md

     ```

 ### Testing
 Try the example inputs described above.
 Do you get the same results as their corresponding outputs?
 Now try some of your own inputs, do you get the results you would expect?

-*Note: The total programming assignment scores will always be fully divisible from the given $n$ (the number of PAs).*

 ### Submission & Grading
 To turn in your work for this part, submit the following file(s) to Gradescope.
  - `GradeCalculator.java`